cursive/whisperkit-transcriber/README.md

 Capacitor plugin for whisper kit

-You will need ot add ggml-base.en.bin to ios/Sources/WhisperkitTranscriberPlugin/as it is too large for github Might need to remove it from your directory to push Let's you run Whisperkit locally in your Capactior build iOS app
+You will need ot add ggml-base.en.bin to ios/Sources/WhisperkitTranscriberPlugin/as it is too large for github Might need to remove it from your directory to push it, Let's you run Whisperkit locally in your Capactior build iOS app

 ## Install